Pharmacy Residency Programs

 Training the Leaders of Tomorrow

-The Department of Pharmacy at WFBMC is a “high touch, high tech” enterprise, consisting of over 300 employees who are responsible for providing comprehensive pharmaceutical care programs and services across the health care continuum.
-Pharmacists at WFBMC routinely provide clinical services to patients on more than 37 inpatient services and in a variety of ambulatory care clinics throughout the medical center.
+The Department of Pharmacy at WFBH is a “high touch, high tech” enterprise, consisting of over 300 employees who are responsible for providing comprehensive pharmaceutical care programs and services across the health care continuum.
+Pharmacists at WFBH routinely provide clinical services to patients on more than 37 inpatient services and in a variety of ambulatory care clinics throughout the medical center.
 An ongoing commitment to providing the highest quality pharmacy services possible is supported by both a long history of advancing clinical pharmacy practice and employing innovative technologies wherever these powerful tools can be most effectively leveraged for safety and efficiency.